Malford Milligan

 Malford Milligan (born March 29, 1959) is an American singer.
 He sings soul, blues and gospel songs and also writes music.
 He has won eight Austin Music Awards for Best Vocalist.

 Career

 Storyville

 In 1994 Milligan became the singer for Storyville until they broke up in 2000.
-Milligan became a session singer and recorded vocals for many musicians such as: Eric Johnson and Chris Smither.
 Storyville never managed to become a national act.
+Milligan became a session singer and recorded vocals for many musicians such as Eric Johnson and Chris Smither.

 Solo

 Between 2002 and 2006 he recorded several albums with his own band, The Malford Milligan Band and provided vocals for Greg Koch led bands.